THIS PAGE IS BEING UPDATED

 What are the benefits to me?

 There are many benefits and reasons to join as a marina member: 1) makes boating and fishing more affordable, 2) be treated as a VIP here with member privileges, 3) ability to reserve bait and seafood in advance by phone or text message, 4) ability to picnic areas use for group use, 5) avoid small cash purchase transactions, 6) charge privileges at the marina, 7) feel more comfortable from increased security knowing everyone here is a member or guest, 8) invitations to seafood barbecues, lectures on local issues and special events.
 Again, there are many more.
 Take a look at the membership benefits list and you will likely see more reasons.

-Why are we changing to a membership program?
+Why are we changing to a membership-based system?

 The membership plan allows us to convert from a public to a private-use facility.
 The advantages to us are: 1) better information about those who are on the site, 2) improved security, 3) more predictable revenue, 4) ability to offer more value and increase the number of services, 5) ability to bypass handling so many small dollar transactions, 6) reduce waste of live and fresh baits, 7) increase overall usage of the facility, 8) reduce trash and damage because users feel connected to the facility, 9) create a positive community environment, 10) allow all of us at MIM to more easily know all of our users by name, 11) encourage referrals to new members, 12) avoid health department concerns and clarify that we are not a retail food establishment as defined by NJ law, 13) benefit from the positive public relations be offering something different and unique, 14) allows the marina manager to identify and welcome guests as membership prospects, 15) eases our sales tax compliance burden.
 We could go on, but you get the idea!